-Beginning in 1945, David Reisberg decided that, instead of making wedding gowns for his personal pleasure, he should sell them to others for a profit.
-In 1950, David’s Bridal first started out as a small bridal boutique in Fort Lauderdale, Florida.
-In 1972, Floridian Phillip Youtie purchased the salon with optimistic ideas.
+Beginning in 1945, David Reisberg decided that, instead of making wedding gowns for his pleasure, he would sell them to others for a profit.
+In 1950, David’s Bridal first started as a small bridal boutique in Fort Lauderdale, Florida.
+In 1972, Floridian Phillip Youtie purchased the salon with intentions to open new locations.
 Between that time and 1988, Youtie successfully grew his investment from a single store to 18 boutiques.
-Many of these boutiques were leased bridal stores that were in department stores under the David’s Bridal name.
+Many of these boutiques were leased bridal stores that were in department stores under David’s Bridal name.
 Steven Erlbaum, a late childhood friend of Youtie, eventually joined forces with Youtie to help bring David’s Bridal to all 50 states.
-Erlbaum, having preexisting experience from creating the Philadelphia-based store chain Mr. Good Buys (now defunct), was able to give knowledge to Youtie.
+Erlbaum, having preexisting experience from creating the Philadelphia-based store chain Mr. Good Buys, was able to give knowledge to Youtie.
 Erlbaum and Youtie eventually incorporated the company, structuring it for the national market.
 A warehouse was built in Hallandale Beach, Florida—near Fort Lauderdale.
-The corporate headquarters are now based in Conshohocken, Pennsylvania.
+The corporate headquarters are in Conshohocken, Pennsylvania.